Yes, There Is Successful Gum Disease Treatment In Buford

 When left untreated, gingivitis can develop into a more serious condition called periodontitis.
 Toxins from this buildup of plaque not only affect your gum tissue, but also the bone and ligaments that support your teeth.
 As the infection causes disease to the bone and supporting tissues, your teeth may eventually become loose and need to be treated surgically or removed.

-If you need additional gum disease treatment in Flowery Branch, there are various periodontal surgeries that can help stop the advancement of your periodontal disease.
+If you need additional gum disease treatment in Buford, there are various periodontal surgeries that can help stop the advancement of your periodontal disease.

 Exposed roots resulting from gum recession can be covered using gum grafts.
 During this procedure, the gum tissue is taken from your palate or from another source and used to cover the roots of one or more teeth.
 This helps reduce sensitivity and protects your roots from decay while halting further gum recession and bone loss.

 Bone grafting is a surgical procedure that promotes the growth of bone in an area where it has been destroyed by periodontal disease.
 During this treatment, your dentist or periodontist will eliminate bacteria and then place either natural or synthetic bone in the area of bone loss, along with tissue-stimulating proteins to help your body effectively regrow bone and tissue.

 Pocket Reduction or Flap Surgery